-The MAR and SRA together provide a framework within which proposals aimed at the call ICT-25 & ICT-26 in 2016 should fit.
+The MAR and SRA together provide a framework within which proposals aimed at the call ICT-24 2015 should fit.
 In particular proposals should demonstrate:

-- A clear exposition of any step changes in technology that the proposed project aims towards - The identification of Ability Levels that represent the current state of the art within the application area of the proposal, and a clear statement of the Ability Levels that will result from the proposal. - An understanding of the target market requirements, even if those are not to be fully met within the proposed project - An realistic understanding of the starting TRL of the proposed project justified against the TRL descriptions in this document. - A target for the end TRL, together with a convincing description of how such a progression towards the proposed market goals can be made with the proposed plan and resource. - A convincing delivery mechanism for achieving the impact claimed for the proposed project
+- An understanding of the starting TRL of the proposed project - A target of the end TRL, together with a convincing description of how such a progression towards the proposed market goals can be met - A clear exposition of any step changes in technology that the proposed project aims towards - The identification of Ability Levels required and the current state of the art. - An understanding of the target market requirements, even if those are not to be fully met within the proposed project - A convincing delivery mechanism for achieving the impact claimed for the proposed project

-The research and innovation actions detailed in ICT-25 & ICT-26 of the 2016 Horizon 2020 Call are based on this Roadmap which describes the progression of technologies and applications and the links between them.
+The research and innovation actions detailed in ICT-24 2015 of Horizon 2020 are based on a Robotics Roadmap that describes the progression of technologies and applications and the links between them.